ABurbank70/BISG-Shipping-Label/README.md

 TODO

     More validation on user input -- never trust the user!
-Get list of printers from system and let user choose one (or guess on /zebra/i)
+Make cross-platform again